Fedora31/no-hats-bgum/README.md

 ## Bug report

-* If you ever come across a bug (e.g. a cosmetic still visible or a player not having the default headgear reappear) you can send me an e-mail at `pevhs AT airmail DoT cc` or contact me through [Steam](https://steamcommunity.com/id/mranchois).
+* If you ever come across a bug (e.g. a cosmetic still visible or a player not having the default headgear reappear) you can send me an e-mail at `pevhs AT airmail DoT cc`.
 PLEASE read the [Buglist](./.github/BUGLIST.md) and the [Q&A](./.github/Q%26A.md) if you want to contact me.
-(You can also post a new issue on this repo but know that I don't check it often.)
+(You can also post a new issue on this repo but **know that I don't check it often, I'll always be more reachable through e-mails.**)

 ## Modify